 Again, you can add any fruit you like.
 I tend to add –

 - Chopped Banana (Not grown in the UK)

 Berries are now available all year round in supermarkets, buts it’s good to buy locally (or from your own country) and within season.
 You can even go foraging for wild berries; they are much tastier that cultivated varieties.
 Search out brambles near you.
 You can freeze them and save them for the winter.
 If you are taking the breakfast to work, like I do, frozen shop bought berries work very well (they keep the milk cold) and can be a little cheaper.

 Cows milks is fine, but I have found that it’s much tastier with either Alpro Fresh Unsweetened Almond Milk or Alpro Coconut Original Milk (does have more sugar that the Almond milk).
-Each of these can be now found in most supermarkets in either the chilled aisle or the grocery (non-chilled aisle) and help if you are trying to reduce your dairy intake.
-If you are super keen, you can even make your own almond milk (there are plenty of how-to websites and YouTube videos).
+Each of these can be now found in most supermarkets in either the chilled aisle or the grocery (non-chilled aisle) and will help if you’re trying to reduce your dairy intake.
+If you’re super keen, you can even make your own almond milk (there are plenty of how-to websites and YouTube videos).